hvpham-yorku/Group7-UniVerse/doc/sprint1/sprint1.md

 - Update and personalize their profiles with key details such as a profile picture, bio section, their university and interests.

 - Users can discover, add and manage friends based on their shared interests.

+- Users are able to able to see the profiles of other users before they add them as friends.

+- Users are able to search for friends using criteria such as username, university, city/province, or interests

 - Engage in one-on-one messaging with friends, including the ability to view conversation history.